Chicago Amputation Attorney

 In many cases, amputation injuries are caused by preventable accidents.
 When an amputation occurs as the result of someone else’s negligence, amputees have the right to demand compensation for their losses in a personal injury claim.

 If you have suffered the loss of a limb, you may be feeling blindsided and unsure of how you’ll put your life back together.
 The personal injury lawyers of Salvi, Schostok & Pritchard P.C. can help.
-Contact us today to discuss the details of your Chicago amputation case in a free case review with a qualified attorney.
+Contact us today to discuss the details of your case in a free case review with a qualified Chicago amputation lawyer.

 Types of Amputation